cakephp/docs/en/tutorials-and-examples/blog/blog.rst

 Blog Tutorial
 #############

-Welcome to CakePHP.
-You're probably checking out this tutorial because you want to learn more about how CakePHP works.
-It's our aim to increase productivity and make coding more enjoyable: we hope you'll see this as you dive into the code.

 This tutorial will walk you through the creation of a simple blog application.
-We'll be getting and installing CakePHP, creating and configuring a database, and creating enough application logic to list, add, edit, and delete blog posts.
+We'll be installing CakePHP, creating a database, and creating enough application logic to list, add, edit, and delete blog posts.

 Here's what you'll need: